 Paul Jaminet in this post on The Perfect Health Diet blog concluded quinoa in moderation is safer than other grains and since “the dose makes the poison” it can probably be eaten in moderation as a way to diversify the diet.
 Jaminet considers “safe starches” having safety well attested as: rice, sweet potatoes, yams, potatoes, taro, tapioca, sago.
 Chris Kresser on September 20, 2010 at 8:22 pm noted on Jaminet’s post:

 See also the section titled: The real story behind Pseudo grains like Quinoa of Chris Kresser’s RHR: What Science Really Says About the Paleo Diet – With Mat Lalonde, which explains that proper soak preparation reduces anti-nutrients; adding a fermentation step would reduce the most anti-nutrients.

 While I have never added ferment liquid to the quinoa, some recipes do so to even further increase digestibility.
 One example is this Quinoa & Cilantro Salad with Lemon & Garlic Recipe.
-The process is to first rinse the quinoa in warm water to remove the bitter natural coating of saponin (this is the bitter taste which repels insects and birds), and then: Place rinsed quinoa in bowl and let soak for 12 – 24 hours at room temperature.
-Adding several tablespoons of kefir (here young coconut) to soaking water “pre-digests” the quinoa making it even more digestible.
+The process is to first rinse the quinoa in warm water to remove the bitter natural coating of saponin (this is the bitter taste which repels insects and birds), and then: Place rinsed quinoa in bowl, adding several tablespoons of kefir (here young coconut) to the soaking water, and let soak for 12 – 24 hours at room temperature.
+Adding several tablespoons of probiotics (kefir) to soaking water “pre-digests” the quinoa making it even more digestible.

 Looking at just phytate reduction: FIGURE 3: QUINOA PHYTATE REDUCTION, Food Phytates by N. Rukma Reddy, Shridhar K. Sathe.
 Also see more at: WAPF, Living With Phytic Acid by Ramiel Nagel.